av-mae-uf/av1tenth-docs/docs/gettingstarted/reqs.rst

 .. note::  Our software does not need to be run on single board computers, the simulation package can be run on any computer with the minimum requirements supported.

-You will need some sort of computer that can run Ubuntu 20.04 (preferred), or a Debian equivalent of the Buster release (Debian Buster 10 will also work if built from source).
+You will need some sort of computer that can run Ubuntu 20.04 (preferred), or a Debian equivalent (Debian Buster 10 will also work if built from source).
 A minimum requirement sheet is given below.

 * 2 GHz dual-core processor
 * 4 GiB RAM